Basic data of the statistics

 Nitrous oxide (laughing gas) is a substance causing ozone depletion and it is a significant greenhouse gas.
 Its contribution to the greenhouse gas effect per unit of mass is approximately 300-fold that of carbon dioxide.
 Agriculture is the biggest source of nitrous oxide emissions.

-Particulate matter sized under 2.5 and 10 micrometer per diameter.
+Particulate matter up to 2.5 micrometers (PM2.5) and 10 micrometers (PM10) in diameter.
 These tiny particles are released in burning processes, traffic and some industrial processes.
 Particulate matter have adverse health effects.

 The statistics on emissions into air by industry, which are accordant with the regulation on environmental accounting, also contain Finnish citizens' emissions from land, water and air transport and from Finnish fishing vessels operating abroad.
 The emissions by foreign citizens from land, water and air transport on Finnish territory are subtracted from the emissions into air by industry.